KK Vishnoi

-Krishan Kumar Vishnoi (also known as KK Vishnoi) (born 18 August 1976) is an Indian politician from the Bharatiya Janata Party (BJP) who is serving as a Minister of State in the Government of Rajasthan.
-He represents the Gudamalani constituency in the Rajasthan Legislative Assembly.
+Krishan Kumar "KK" Vishnoi (born 18 August 1976) is an Indian politician from the Bharatiya Janata Party (BJP) who is serving as a Minister of State in the Government of Rajasthan.
+He represents the Gudha Malani constituency in the Rajasthan Legislative Assembly.

 Early life and education

-Krishan Kumar Vishnoi was born on 18 August 1976 in Gudamalani, Barmer district, Rajasthan.
-He obtained a Bachelor of Arts degree from Marwad College, Kuchaman City, affiliated with Maharshi Dayanand Saraswati University, Ajmer, in 2021.
+Vishnoi obtained a Bachelor of Arts degree from Marwad College, Kuchaman City, affiliated with Maharshi Dayanand Saraswati University, Ajmer, in 2021.

 Political career

 Vishnoi has been associated with the Bharatiya Janata Party in Rajasthan and served as the State Secretary of the party's Rajasthan unit from 2020 to 2023.

-In the 2023 Rajasthan Legislative Assembly election, he contested the Gudamalani seat as a BJP candidate.
+In the 2023 Rajasthan Legislative Assembly election, he contested the Gudha Malani seat as a BJP candidate.
 He was elected as a Member of the Legislative Assembly, defeating Congress candidate Sonaram Choudhary by a margin of 15,217 votes.